tyler274/rummage/docs/networking/index.md

 3. Set up a local development environment with bevy_replicon
 4. Start with the basic client-server connectivity
 5. Incrementally add features following the implementation plan

+## Recent Updates

+Recent updates to the networking documentation include:

+- **Replicon Integration**: Added detailed documentation for integrating bevy_replicon with our RNG state management system
+- **Rollback Mechanism**: Enhanced documentation of rollback mechanisms for handling network disruptions
+- **Test Framework**: Expanded testing documentation with new test cases for RNG synchronization
+- **Performance Considerations**: Added guidance on optimizing network performance

 ## Future Enhancements